russell-parrott/Standardized-Definition-of-AI-Governance/AnnexA_Glossary_Definitions.md

 # Annex A — Glossary and Definitions

-This annex provides standardised definitions for all key terms used in *The Standardized Definition of AI Governance (v1.0)*.
+This annex provides standardised definitions for all key terms used in *The Standardized Definition of AI Governance*.
 These terms are normative where referenced in the main text or annexes.

 ---